biobakery/humann/readme.md

 * `$TABLE2` = regrouped gene/pathway table
 * Run with `-h` to see additional command line options

-HUMAnN2 `genefamilies.tsv` output can contain a very large number of features depending on the complexity of your underlying sample.
-One way to explore this information in a simplified manner is via HUMAnN2's own pathway coverage and abundance, which summarize the values of their member genes.
+HUMAnN 2.0 `genefamilies.tsv` output can contain a very large number of features depending on the complexity of your underlying sample.
+One way to explore this information in a simplified manner is via HUMAnN 2.0's own pathway coverage and abundance, which summarize the values of their member genes.
 However, this approach does not apply to gene families that are not associated with metabolic pathways.

 To further simplify the exploration of gene family abundance data, users can regroup gene families into other functional categories using `humann2_regroup_table`.
 This script takes as arguments a gene family abundance table and a mapping (groups) file that indicates which gene families belong to which groups.
-Out of the box, HUMAnN2 can regroup gene families to MetaCyc reactions (a step which is also used internally as part of MetaCyc pathway quantification).
-Users can download additional mapping files using the HUMAnN2 databases script:
+Out of the box, HUMAnN 2.0 can regroup gene families to MetaCyc reactions (a step which is also used internally as part of MetaCyc pathway quantification).
+Users can download additional mapping files using the HUMAnN 2.0 databases script:

 ```
 $ humann2_databases --download utility_mapping full $DIR